bbc/eng-golang-workshop/README.md

 ### b.
 Running Go with Go Modules)

-_Go modules_ are an experimental feature in Go 1.11 which removes the need to have a `$GOPATH` set.
+_Go modules_ are an new feature in Go 1.11 which removes the need to have a `$GOPATH` set.

 To use modules in your project directory, run: